Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Methods

 \section{Methods}

-We use Quantum Espresso package\cite{Giannozzi_2009} to calculate $\sigma_{xy} (\omega)$ of ordered alloys of Fe, Co, and Al. We use the Generalized Gradient Approximation (GGA) of Perdew, Burke and Ernzerhof (PBE)\cite{PhysRevLett.77.3865} along with the optimized norm-conserving Vanderbilt (ONCV) pseudopotentials which include spin-orbit interaction.\cite{SCHLIPF201536, PhysRevB.71.115106} We choose 120~Ha kinetic-energy cutoff for the plane-wave expansion of the valence wave functions.
+We use the Quantum Espresso package\cite{Giannozzi_2009} to calculate the electronic structure of ordered alloys of Fe, Co, and Al. We use the Generalized Gradient Approximation (GGA) of Perdew, Burke, and Ernzerhof (PBE)\cite{PhysRevLett.77.3865} along with the optimized norm-conserving Vanderbilt (ONCV) pseudopotentials which include spin-orbit interaction.\cite{Hamann2013, SCHLIPF201536, PhysRevB.71.115106} We choose 120~Ha kinetic-energy cutoff for the plane-wave expansion of the valence wave functions.
 A 16$\times$16$\times$16 Monkhorst-Pack grid and a smearing\cite{PhysRevLett.82.3296} of 0.01~Ry are used to sample the electron's Brillouin zone.
 We computed $\sigma_{xy} (\omega)$ using the standard Kubo formula,\cite{JPSJ.12.570}

-Here, $\alpha$ and $\beta$ denote Cartesian directions. $V$ is the cell volume, $N_k$ is the number of k-points, and $f_{n\textbf{k}}$ is the Fermi-Dirac distribution function. $\omega$ is the optical frequency.
-We use Wannier interpolation\cite{RevModPhys.84.1419, MOSTOFI2008685} in evaluating Eq.~\ref{eq:Kubo}, as these calculations require a very dense sampling of the Brillouin zone.
-We tested the convergence of $\sigma_{xy}$ to the choice of k mesh.
-We use adaptive k-mesh refinement to accelerate the convergence\cite{PhysRevLett.92.037204} by adding a 5$\times$5$\times$5 fine mesh around regions with large contribution to $\sigma_{xy}(\omega)$.
+that was already used successfully in Refs.~\cite{PhysRevB.9.4897, uspenskii1989electron,PhysRevB.45.10924,PhysRevB.51.12633}.
+Here, $\alpha$ and $\beta$ denote Cartesian directions. $V$ is the cell volume.
+Indices $n$ and $m$ denote different electronic bands. $\bf{k}$ represents the wave vector in the Brillouin zone. $N_k$ is the number of k-points, and $f_{n\bf{k}}$ is the Fermi-Dirac distribution function. $\omega$ is the optical frequency.
+We use the Wannier interpolation\cite{RevModPhys.84.1419, MOSTOFI2008685} in evaluating Eq.~\ref{eq:Kubo}, as these calculations require a very dense sampling of the Brillouin zone.
+We tested the convergence of $\sigma_{xy}$ with the choice of the k mesh.
+We use adaptive k-mesh refinement to accelerate convergence\cite{PhysRevLett.92.037204} by adding a 5$\times$5$\times$5 fine mesh around regions with a large contribution to $\sigma_{xy}(\omega)$.
 For pure metals (Fe and Co), a 250$\times$250$\times$250 primary k-mesh is enough to achieve the convergence of $\sigma_{xy}$.
 For calculations with two atoms per unit cell and four atoms per unit cell, a 200$\times$200$\times$200 and 150$\times$150$\times$150 k-mesh, respectively, was enough to achieve convergence.

+In this work we mostly stay within the intrinsic limit $\delta \rightarrow 0$ of the $\sigma_{xy}$ for small $\omega$, as given by Eq.~\ref{eq:Kubo}.
+For future work we leave the role of finite electron lifetime, random disorder, or temperature effects on $\sigma_{xy} (\omega)$ in the THz regime.
+As discussed in Sec.~\ref{sec:conclusion} we attempt to approximately model disorder within the approach of Ref.~\cite{PhysRevB.82.035104}.